 In 1986, New Vistas School was founded by five Lynchburg-area women as a private, non-profit day school dedicated to serving the needs of children and adolescents experiencing learning and attention difficulties.
 “Founding Mothers” Dell Hancock, Patricia Kirtley, Libby Jarrett, Dorsey Mayo, and Lucy Guggenheimer Ross were honored for their vision and fortitude at the 2007 Commencement & Graduation.
-This year, 2016-2017, marks the thirtieth anniversary of the school’s continuous service.

 A community-wide tutoring component for young people and adults was added in 1987.
 In 1990 the school moved to its present location, 520 Eldon Street, which it owns.

 This facility is sound and well-maintained.
 It consists of an older two-story building of fourteen rooms, with a newer two-story wing of eleven rooms, plus six bathrooms, all recently remodeled and refurbished to optimize the space educationally.
 A two-room Science Lab (or SLAB) is also located on the campus grounds.
 By 2010, NVS, through generous gifts and grants, had provided two fully equipped Media Labs as well as computers in every classroom.

 In 2001 The Lucy Guggenheimer-Ross Endowment was established by Rosel and Elliot Schewel.

 New Vistas School was accredited by the Virginia Association of Independent Schools in 2005; on the 2015 Ten-Year Visit the accreditation was renewed for another five years.
 NVS is also accredited by the Virginia Department of Education and has a renewed license to operate until 2021.